Jimmy1-arch/Project/README.md

 - If you have ideas for releases in the future, it is a good idea to list them in the README.

-## Contributing

-State if you are open to contributions and what your requirements are for accepting them.
-For people who want to make changes to your project, it's helpful …